Home » Blog » SEO Group Coaching » Should You List Locations for SEO?

 Tricia: When they see it doesn’t work, then you can recommend those two things.

 Onawa: Okay.
-I mean, I usually try, and I can advise people strongly to do a Google Business Profile because a lot of times, they’ll skip that step and then go directly to SEO.
+I usually try, and I strongly advise people to create a Google Business Profile, because often they skip that step and go directly to SEO.
 And that seems too valuable to miss.

 Tricia: Yeah.
 Especially for local SEO, definitely.